-The basic retrieval models we use to investigate the merging of different sources are the same models we used last year [9], they are described briefly in section 2 and more extensively in [10].
+The basic retrieval models we use to investigate the merging of different sources are the same models we used last year [12], they are described briefly in section 2 and more extensively in [13].
 Section 2.1 describes a dynamic variant of the model that allows for describing spatio-temporal information as opposed to the spatial information captured in the basic models.
 These dynamic models can describe shots instead of still keyframes.
 For modelling the ASR transcripts, we use a basic language modelling approach (see Section 2.2).
 The interactive retrieval setup (Section 2.3) builds upon the visual models and language models.
-After the introduction of the separate models, we presents experiments for combining textual and visual information (Section 4), combining different examples (Section 5) and combining automatic similarity and interactive similarity (Section 7).
+After the introduction of the separate models, we present experiments for combining textual and visual information (Section 4), combining different examples (Section 5) and the feature task (Section 6).
+Combining automatic similarity and interactive similarity is discussed in Section 7.

-\The work has been carried out while at CWI, supported by grants GV FPIB01\362 and CTESRR/2003/43
+^{}The work has been carried out while at CWI, supported by grants GV FPIB01_362 and CTESRR/2003/43 $\,$